 4. Start advertising

 When you’re getting started, your social media pages, friends and family will be your advertising.
 If you don’t have a big budget for paid advertising, why not offer your products/service to influential people at a discounted rate in order to get your brand out there?
 For example, if you want to start a branding company, why not find a company who you feel could really benefit from your services and offer your services at a lower rate.
-Another example, a chef trying to break it into the industry could start selling their signature dishes at a food market or offer dinner dates for couples where they pay to have you cook a three-course mean for them with a pairing add-on.
+Another example, a chef trying to break it into the industry could start selling their signature dishes at a food market or offer dinner dates for couples where they pay to have you cook a three-course meal for them with a pairing add-on.
 As a make-up artist you can offer to do school play’s cast to showcase your work.
 There is a world of ideas and opportunities to advertise and sell your products and services!

 5. Create templates for your quotes, invoices etc